pylint-dev/pylint/doc/development_guide/contribute.rst

 - Write a comprehensive commit message

-- Relate your change to an issue in the tracker if such an issue exists (see `this page`_ of the GitHub documentation for more information on this)
+- Relate your change to an issue in the tracker if such an issue exists (see `Closing issues via commit messages`_ of the GitHub documentation for more information on this)

 - Document your change, if it is a non-trivial one.

-- Send a pull request from GitHub (more on this here_)
+- Send a pull request from GitHub (see `About pull requests`_ for more insight about this topic)

 Functional tests